lordwolfchild/xigor/README.md

 Copyright (C) 2017  Thomas Thiel

 This program comes with ABSOLUTELY NO WARRANTY; This is free software, and you are welcome to redistribute it within the terms of the GPLv3.

+The included XPM filex were converted from the original xbm files included with X11 and are subject to the X11 license and their respective creators (whose names I did not find to credit duely).
+I included these files in the hope that I may do so in the spirit of FOSS.